 Teaching Artist Internship

-In collaboration with the Creative Education Coordinator and Principal Teaching Artist, the Teaching Artist Intern will help plan and facilitate creative hands-on learning activities for people of all ages, and will assist with the development of systems for improving our Creative Education Programs.
-Substantial weekend availability required for any internship period.
+In collaboration with the Creative Education Team, the Teaching Artist Intern will help plan and facilitate creative hands-on learning activities for people of all ages, and will assist with the development of systems for improving our Creative Education Programs.
+Substantial weekend availability is desired for any internship period.
 For summer internships, must be available to assist with the Three Rivers Arts Festival.

-o Apply your knowledge of educational theory to facilitate learning through play
+- Apply your knowledge of educational theory to facilitate learning through play, art, and STEAM activities

-o Practice creative problem solving and fine art skills
+- Practice creative problem solving and art skills

 For Specific Events/Programs: